Mom’s travel lessons added life to sights we visited

 And she was right.
 I can’t remember any time that we couldn’t all get out of the car and push it back a couple of feet and allow Mom to maneuver the van around whatever was in our way.

 Paestum and Pompeii — “Climbing through history is the best experience and leads to more.”

 My earliest memories of travel were from time spent climbing through the ruins of Pompeii and Paestum in Italy.
 I was probably about 5 years old.
 I always remember the giant Greek columns from the ruins of Paestum and the body casts that were displayed in the baths of Pompeii.
-It was about a decade later when I returned to Naples and eventually to these ruins that I put place names together with my toddler memories.
+It was about a decade later when I returned to Naples and eventually visited these ruins that I put place names together with my toddler memories.
 This was my first realization that Mom’s travel lessons were indeed important.

 Reflecting on those images today, I realize the impact and importance of experiencing travel and being exposed to photos and stories about history.
 These travels made later studies about Greek and Roman gods come to life.
 The chariot racecourses and amphitheater added a different dimension to movies like Ben Hur and Sparticus.

-Take public transportation and markets — “The only way to enjoy a city is to mix with the people.
+Take public transportation and visit markets — “The only way to enjoy a city is to mix with the people.
 Observing isn’t enough for understanding.”

-Uber and Lyft together with taxi cabs are bad for travelers who want ot savor the flavor of any destination.
+Uber and Lyft, together with taxi cabs, are bad for travelers who want to savor the flavor of any destination.
 So are most hotel bars.
 The transportation travelers take and the sights they visit color their experience.
 Travelers need to become participants in a city’s everyday life.
 That’s what makes a true traveler.
 Those who only travel with tour groups in buses, take taxis and other private transportation, and who drive by markets and sights to see, are missing the joy and real destination experience of travel.

 This adage comes with more than simply discovering enjoyment.
 A trip to the shoe market in Naples, Italy, can teach one about real communications and understanding.
 Here is an example of one of Mom’s travel lessons.